 It is a blister day in the neck of these woods, which is fun crafty weather.
 This specific design is perfect for celebrating St. Patricks Day for kids, adults, and even for the planner addicts, the possibilities are endless.
 With this tutorial you will learn the skills on how to make a custom sticker for any occasion too.
 This is a easy beginner project to make with your Cricut so head over to Design Space and follow along with me.

 Before I even received a Cricut machine all I wanted to do was create pretty, unique stickers for my planner.
 People who say they are too old for stickers I will never quite understand.
 Anyway, everyone made it look so easy on their tutorials so I thought it would be just as smooth for me.
 I watched multiple tutorials and thought I was overly prepared to say the least.
 After spending weeks creating designs for my first stickers the machine showed me who was really in charge.
 So, you want to make stickers?
-I am showing you ALL of my failures and how to fix them, so that when you create your own it will actually run smooth.

 Finally, the Cricut box has made it out of the house which means yes a bag review of course.
 After doing some research I realize that the Cricut branded storage option wasn’t the optimal one for me.
 Although the brand’s bag is heavily padded and appears to be of good quality there were two things that had me searching for alternative brands.

 Throughout my Cricut journey I have learned a lot about well… what not to do.
 Master these top ten tips to start crafting like a pro without the pent up frustrations.
 Listed below are all of the tips and tricks as well as the time stamp to them in the detailed video at the bottom of this post.
 Whenever I am looking for tips I usually have a particular goal I am researching so I thought it would be helpful to list out all of them for you rather than leaving it a surprise.
-If you have any further questions please put them in the comments and I will get back to you as soon as possible.

 During the holidays, I received a Cricut Explore Air 2, which still seems surreal.
 As a craft lover I thought it would be the perfect addition to bring me to the next level of crafting in 2020.
 Before I even knew I had one, I would watch endless playlists of Cricut tutorials, Cricut tips, and all of those time trap ones that keep you hooked, thinking the entire time how did they do that.
 Plus, they all make it look so easy so of course naturally I thought once I get mine it’ll be just as simple.